Hiring a Marketing Agency Vs. In House Marketing Team

 Lack of Consistency

 One of the challenges of having a single person working on your in-house marketing is that often it is a part-time role.
-They might already have another job to do, and the marketing is bundled onto their job description.
+They might already have another job to do, and handling the marketing needs is bundled into their job description.
 When this happens, consistency slips very quickly.
 It’s easy to miss a few weeks of posting new content, and not checking on ad campaign statistics.
-Without a committed team, marketing often becomes inconsistent in most businesses.
+Without a committed team, a marketing campaign often becomes inconsistent in most businesses.

 No Training Time